HungryPanda raises $70M for a food delivery app aimed at overseas Chinese consumers – TechCrunch

 HungryPanda is not disclosing its valuation right now, but it’s notable that most of its four-year life has been spent bootstrapped — it has raised only $90 million to date, all of it this year.

 Food apps have come into their own in 2020.
-Already popular with consumers who like the convenience of using a phone or website to browse and order food to be brought to their door, during the Covid-19 pandemic, many services were stretched to capacity in cities where people were being ordered to shelter in place and restaurants were closed.
+Already popular with consumers who like the convenience of using a phone or website to browse and order food to be brought to their door during the COVID-19 pandemic, many services were stretched to capacity in cities where people were being ordered to shelter in place and restaurants were closed.

-E-marketer estimates that in the US alone, usage went up by more than 25%.
+E-marketer estimates that in the U.S. alone, usage went up by more than 25%.
 It all still came at a cost, though.
 For example, the increased measures that needed to be taken to ensure social distancing meant higher costs for the companies, which are often already stretched in their unit economics.

 In that sea of apps, however, you might be hard-pressed to distinguish one from another.
-At one point in the UK, for example, even the delivery bags and logos of two big rivals, Deliveroo and Uber Eats, looked the same.
+At one point in the U.K., for example, even the delivery bags and logos of two big rivals, Deliveroo and Uber Eats, looked the same.

 HungryPanda is a very different bird compared to these.
 For starters, the whole app is in Mandarin.
 And it focuses primarily (in most cases, only) on Chinese food.
 If you want pizza or a burger, or if you want to read the menu in English, go somewhere else.

-The app was founded four years ago by Liu, who was an international student in computer science student at the University of Nottingham.
+The app was founded four years ago by Liu, who was an international student in computer science at the University of Nottingham.
 Coming over from China, even though there are indeed a number of Chinese restaurants in the city, he and other Chinese students found it nearly impossible to order from them.

 The reasons?
-All of the menus were in English, and the names of dishes, as they were translated, had no meaning for them; and in any case they were all essentially filtered and altered for local (read: British) palates.
+All of the menus were in English, and the names of dishes, as they were translated, had no meaning for them; and in any case, they were all essentially filtered and altered for local (read: British) palates.
 This was a bigger deal than it might be for some: Chinese people prefer to eat “traditional” food, said Liu, and they take the business of eating very seriously.

 His solution was to build an app that provided all the information to students like him in a format that they could actually use, including items that typically might only be offered on side menus to Chinese customers in Mandarin, if at all.